 L’Abri

-//= $catTxt; ?>Beneath the old Bains et Thermes de la Sauvenière – now La Cité Miroir – lies a unique air-raid shelter, classified as Walloon heritage.
-This extraordinary space, made up of six interconnected circular alcoves, could accommodate up to 400 people during World War II.
-Remarkably well preserved, it will open to the public in March 2026.Through an immersive route, visitors will experience the daily lives of Liège residents who took refuge under the bombs.
-The shelter is more than a historical testimony: it is a space for reflection.
-How can civilians be protected in times of war?
-What lessons does the past hold for today?
-With realistic scenography and cutting-edge technology, the exhibition combines local memory with a critical perspective on armed conflicts and the violence of war worldwide.
-Hidden within a space dedicated to citizenship, the shelter invites visitors to think about the society of tomorrow through a critical exploration of both history and current events.
+//= $catTxt; ?>Beneath the former Sauvenière Baths and Thermal Baths – today known as La Cité Miroir – lies an air-raid shelter listed as a protected monument, the only one to benefit from such status.
+This unusual site, made up of six interconnected circular alcoves, could accommodate up to 400 people during the Second World War.
+After more than a year of works, it will open to the public in June 2026.
+A spectacular heritage restoration!
+An immersive journey will plunge visitors into the daily lives of the people of Liège who took refuge beneath the bombs.
+More than a simple historical record, the shelter becomes a space for reflection: how can civilians be protected in times of war?
+What connections can be drawn between then and now?
+Through realistic scenography and cutting-edge technologies, the experience will blend local memory with a critical perspective on armed conflicts around the world and the violence of war.
+A place of remembrance hidden within the depths of a space dedicated to citizenship, the shelter invites reflection on the society of tomorrow through a critical reading of both history and current events.